Sherry-27/Sherry-27/README.md

 ## Shaheer Khan

-I'm a Software Engineering student at the University of Karachi (UBIT) with a strong focus on artificial intelligence and machine learning.
-My work spans computer vision, natural language processing, and parameter-efficient model optimization, with hands-on experience deploying production-grade AI systems.
+I am a Software Engineering student at the University of Karachi (UBIT) with a strong focus on Artificial Intelligence and Machine Learning.
+My interests include Computer Vision, Natural Language Processing, and Generative AI, with hands-on experience building production-grade AI systems.

-I have conducted research on semantic segmentation using Spatial Attention U-Net architectures for satellite imagery analysis under the supervision of Dr. Humera Bashir.
-I've also completed data analytics and software engineering internships at Accenture and Walmart.
+I have conducted research on semantic segmentation using Spatial Attention U-Net for satellite imagery under the supervision of Dr. Humera Bashir.
+I have also completed internships in Data Analytics and Software Engineering at Accenture and Walmart.

 **Core Expertise:**
-Deep Learning (PyTorch, TensorFlow), Computer Vision (YOLOv9, CLIP, U-Net), NLP & GenAI (Llama 3.2, PEFT, FAISS), MLOps (AWS, Docker, ONNX, HuggingFace Spaces)
+Deep Learning (PyTorch, TensorFlow) • Computer Vision (YOLOv9, U-Net, ByteTrack) • Generative AI (Llama 3.2, PEFT, QLoRA, RAG) • NLP Systems (LangChain, LangGraph) • Vector Databases (FAISS, Qdrant) • MLOps (Docker, ONNX, FastAPI)

 **Recent Projects:**
 - Automatic Number Plate Recognition system with 95% mAP@0.5 and real-time inference
-- Semantic visual search engine with sub-30ms query latency across 13K+ images
+- Agentic multi-hop RAG system for cross-document reasoning over 100+ documents using LangGraph, hybrid retrieval, and RAGAS evaluation
 - Medical reasoning LLM fine-tuned using QLoRA with 87% accuracy while training only 0.35% of parameters

 **Certifications:**